 If you aren’t seeing any performance, check bid adjustments at different levels: campaign, ad groups, keywords.
 Set bid adjustments that are not so extreme, and wait for several hours.
 If you have no results, continue to follow the further checklist items.

-8. Time Targeting Mistakes
+8. Targeting Scheduling Mistakes

 In Google Ads, you can set the schedule of your ads by day of the week and time of day.
 If the schedule is set incorrectly, there will be no ad performance (or ads will start showing on the wrong days and times).